 In a small saucepan over medium heat, combine the butter and whole milk.
 Crumble the saffron into milk mixture.
 Heat, stirring occasionally, until butter has melted.
 Set aside to cool slightly.

 Once milk mixture is warm to the touch (too hot will kill yeast) pour into the stainless steel bowl of the Ankarsrum mixer with the roller/scraper attachment.
 Add the ricotta, 2 eggs and sugar and mix on medium speed (3 o’clock) until combined.
-Add in half the flour and the yeast and mix until fully incorporated.
+Reduce speed to medium low (2 o’clock) and add in half the flour and the yeast and mix until fully incorporated.
 Add the remaining flour and salt and mix on medium speed until flour is fully incorporated.
 Adjust the roller about an inch from the side of the bowl and lock in place.
-Turn speed to medium-high (4 o’clock) and set timer to knead for 8 minutes.
+Let knead 15 minutes.

 Cover and let rise in a warm place until doubled in size, about an hour and a half.